Polynomdivision/qmlnotify/README.md

 * Write your own qml component and start the server with param `--qml $YOUR_QML_NOTIFICATION_COMPONENT`
 * Enjoy!

+The qml component can be either at `/etc/qmlnotify/` or `$HOME/.config/qmlnotify/`.
+Keep in mind that the last path (`$HOME/.config/qmlnotify`) will be prefered when looking for the qml component.

 ## Building instructions

 #### Install needed packages (arch examples)